choudharyRahul22/Angular/README.md

 Additionally, you might also want to enable HTML5 validation (by default, Angular disables it).
 You can do so by adding the ngNativeValidate  to a control in your template.

+First validation is required, if that feild will be empty we will get form object valid property will be false. f.valid

+Another validation: this will make sure only postive integer will be entered in feild. pattern="^[1-9]+[0-9]*$"

+Another validation: email
+which will check the email pattern in feild.

+Now we check the validation :
+<span class="help-block" *ngIf="!email.valid && email.touched">Please enter a valid email.</span>

+On Submit button we can add a check to disable button until it is invalid.
+<button class="btn btn-success" type="submit" [disabled]="!f.valid">Add</button>

 Example:
 <div class="form-group">